CJ-2123/cj-2123.github.io/docs/bbs_ratge.md

 - If your HP is past the 3rd strain of Ven's hair, hit him twice, get hit again, then spam Sonic Blade + commands and Finish
 - If your HP is past the 2nd strain of Ven's hair, hit him twice and immediately spam Sonic Blade + commands and Finish
 - Stun Edge, Binding Strike, Quick Blitz, Finish, Sonic Blade

+Time ends when confirming 100% Castle of Dreams on World Map